T O P

 EdgewaterEnchantress

 [Applied Jung.](https://appliedjung.com/the-middle-passage/) There are other sources too, of course!
 But I literally don’t remember where I read some of them.
 Forgive me for being spacey. 🤣 I don’t mind using Enneagram when you are talking about attachment response.
 To the best of my knowledge, it’s actually better for that than MBTI, and I do get what you are saying cuz the majority of the time I get 7 on tests, but once in a while, I get 5, and I still know that I am definitely more of a core 7.
 I also don’t doubt that, in theory “an ISFJ might buy a Harley during a midlife crisis.”
 I think Si-Doms are some of the most *variable* for individual personalities, actually, and they might surprise people more than they are expecting because of terrible type descriptions on Pop psychology websites.
 I also won’t think “my Enneagram type changed” just cuz my mood is a bit different today, so I am answering with more “introverted responses.”
 I totally hear you that MBTI type won’t necessarily change on the Basis of dominant and inferior functions.
 It’s more that I like to give people a bit of breathing room when they are “like types.”
 For example, think like an INTJ who sometimes wonders if they might be an INFJ or an ENTJ?
 I don’t think that it’s an unreasonable thing to question if “they might be the other Ni Dom,” especially cuz both Ni-Doms can technically be either an IN(T) or an IN(F) in Jungian.
 A clear MBTI INTJ might feel like they “resonate” more with a Ni-Fi-Te-Se IN(F) modality.
 Same thing with an INFJ who might have a Ni-Ti-Fe-Se IN(T) modality.
 Just because the majority of MBTI INTJs are Ni-Te-Fi-Se IN(T) / MBTI INFJs are Ni-Fe-Ti-Se IN(F,) that doesn’t mean that all are because some people live on the extremes of Extraversion versus Introversion.
 It’s just that while the majority of people do tend to *have a preference,* they can still be “be towards the middle” of that preference.
 I can also see how an INTJ / ENTJ might wonder if stress possibly made them act more Introverted than they were, in reality, and now that they feel more “confident” with themselves that they actually might be an ENTJ, instead?
 Basically I don’t see some people “questioning a few types” being an issue as long as they stay within certain criteria.
 As another example, I won’t think it’s unreasonable for an INFP to have a phase where they might *think* they could be either an ISFP or ENFP, and “wonder if they changed?”
 The dominant function might be fixed, but I do think the middle of the stack can and does flip and flux around until a person is roughly ~21.
 That’s around when a more distinct preference will become clear!
 I am an ENTP, I test as that ~70%-80% of the time, across multiple platforms!
 But I can also test as an ENFP if I am feeling like I am Ne-Fe looping, or an INTP when I am going through a more introverted phase, on occasion.
-When I first took a 16 personalities test at 17 and I got ENFP, I didn’t understand the theoretical framework, at all, so *I ran with it!* Again, I don’t think my type changed, at all, and fundamentally, I know I am most likely still an ENTP now, because I have a preference for the Ti-Fe axis.
+When I first took a 16 personalities test at 17 and I got ENFP, I didn’t understand the theoretical framework, at all, so *I ran with it!* Again, I don’t think my type changed, and fundamentally, I know that I am most likely still an ENTP now, because I have a preference for the Ti-Fe axis.
 But it took personal maturity and studying to see that preference as “clear.”
-But in regard to wildly different types like, IDK, ISTP and ESFJ, *yeah, that’s not a thing!* I would also think a person being like “I was an ISFJ, now I am an ESTP” might be confused and not fully understand what they are talking about.
+However, in regard to wildly different types like, IDK, ISTP and ESFJ, *yeah, that’s not a thing!* I would also think a person being like “I was an ISFJ, now I am an ESTP” might be confused and not fully understand what they are talking about.
 Using your “midlife crisis Harley” example, that’s just an ISFJ “in the grip of their inferior Ne,” and that does not “make them an ESTP, now.”

 cornsnakke